sh0o0/vscode-ext-project-mcp/README.md

 # project-mcp

+**Note: As of May 2025, this extension is only available on VS Code Insiders.
+From June 2025, it will also be available on VS Code Stable.**

-Project MCP is a Visual Studio Code extension for managing and launching MCP servers defined in a `project.mcp.json` file within your workspace.
+Project MCP is a Visual Studio Code extension that lets you define MCP servers available across your entire project.
+By placing a `project.mcp.json` file in your workspace, you can centrally manage and launch MCP servers for the whole project from a single configuration file.

 It provides a convenient way to register and refresh MCP server definitions for your projects.

 ## Features